Ace-uff-Spades/Little_Search_Engine/README.md

 # Little_Search_Engine

 Using Hashtable to implement a "little" search engine.
-This assignment was completed for CS 112 -- Data Structures at Rutgers University (Spring 2015).

 The little search engine could complete two tasks:
   1. Gather and index keywords that appear in a set of plain text document